mnemnk/mnemnk.github.io/src/routes/guide/lifelogging-agents/+page.md

 3. Turn on "Developer mode" in the upper right.
 4. Drag and drop the downloaded zip file into the browser.

-You can specify the address and token for the Mnemnk API agent in the options, but the defaults are fine.
-It's good to change these when you change the settings of the Mnemnk API agent.
+You can optionally specify the address and token for the Mnemnk API agent from the Settings page, but the default settings are fine.
+If you change the settings of the Mnemnk API agent, it is necessary to update them accordingly.

-### Summary
+## Summary

-In this section, we learned how to install Mnemnk lifelogging Agents and the Mnemnk Browser Extension.
+In this page, we learned how to install Mnemnk lifelogging Agents and the Mnemnk Browser Extension.
 As you can see from the fact that even the basic lifelogging function of Mnemnk App is provided as an external program, the information Mnemnk App collects and how it is utilized depends on how you build your agents.
 You can use Mnemnk as a lifelogging tool as the author envisions, or not.

 [^1]: Development initially began in March 2020 under the name "everything."
 That's a story for another time.